Xero | de zwaans accounting and tax

 CA-logo_BR-STACKED-WEB

-Running a small business comes with its fair share of challenges, and tax planning is undoubtedly one of the most complex.
+Running a small business comes with its fair share of challenges, and tax planning is one of the most complex.
+With constantly changing regulations and countless rules to follow, it’s easy for small business owners to miss potential tax savings.

 Understanding the Basics of Tax Deductions

-However, it’s important to note that not all expenses are deductible.
+Not all expenses are deductible though.
 To qualify, an expense must be directly related to earning your business income.
+Some expenses may only be partially deductible, or you might need to depreciate them over several years.

 Industry-Specific Deductions

-For example, if you’re in the construction industry, you may be eligible to claim deductions for work-related tools and equipment, protective clothing, and even travel expenses between job sites.
+For example, in the construction industry, you may be able to claim deductions for tools and equipment, protective clothing, and travel between job sites.
+In hospitality, expenses related to staff uniforms, cleaning, and employee meals may be deductible.

 The Importance of Business Structuring